 - See as many art exhibits as you can.
 Strolling around an art gallery or museum fills me with inspiration and this activity is actually better to do solo because you can soak in the beauty without checking to see if your friend responds like you do.

 - Keep a journal to write down your thoughts and ideas as you sip a coffee at a sidewalk café.
 You’ll be surprised how solitude makes you think better, smarter, more creatively and even occasionally profoundly.

 - Enjoy some English or French theatre.

 - Take a self-guided stroll.
-Download some of our walking tours or any others offered online and learn something you didn’t know about Paris.
-Audio tours can be particularly fun by oneself.
+Download some of our walking trips or any others offered online and learn something you didn’t know about Paris.
+Audio trips can be particularly fun by oneself.

 - Read one of the many books about Paris, such as Lunch in Paris or Paris to the Moon whilst picnicking in a park.

 - Take a class; cooking classes are huge fun for foodies and photography classes are ideal when your backdrop is Paris.